kekonline/KiddFlix-Client/README.md

 ## Description

+This web application allows parent-administrator users to create playlists containing YouTube video links.
+The parent can then activate a 'Children Mode' which grants access to the curated playlists for the children.
+In this mode, children can view and enjoy the videos and playlists selected by their parent-administrator.

 Empowering parents with a personalized app, curate tailored playlists for your child's learning and entertainment, ensuring a safe and enriching digital experience.

 #### [Client Repo here](https://github.com/kekonline/KiddFlix-Client)